Word Affect Intensities: Applications and Future Work

-The NRC Affect Intensity Lexicon has many applications including automatic sentiment and emotion analysis. \citet{MohammadB2017EmoInt} show its usefulness for automatically determining in intensity of emotion conveyed by tweets.
-They also annotate a dataset of tweets for degree (or intensity) of emotion felt by the speaker---the {\it Tweet Emotion Intensity Dataset}.
-The lexicon along with Tweet Emotion Intensity Dataset can be used to study the interplay between tweet emotion intensity and the intensity of words that make up the tweet.
+The NRC Affect Intensity Lexicon has many applications including automatic emotion analysis in a number of domains such as commerce, education, intelligence, and public health.
+The AIL was already used by several teams that participated in the WASSA-2017 shared task on Emotion Intensity in Tweet \cite{MohammadB17wassa} as well as the SemEval-2018 Task 1: Affect in Tweets \cite{SemEval2018Task1} (including the teams that came first in both shared tasks).
+AIL is also useful in the building of natural language generation systems.

+We are currently using the NRC Affect Intensity Lexicon along with tweets datasets that were annotated for emotion intensity ({\it Tweet Emotion Intensity Dataset} \cite{MohammadB17starsem}), to test the extent to which people convey strong emotions in tweets using high-intensity emotion words.
+We will also use the lexicon to identify syllables that consistently tend to occur in words with strong affect associations.
+This has implications in understanding how some syllables and sounds have a tendency to occur in words referring to semantically related concepts.
+Identifying emotions associated with a syllable is also useful in generating names for literary characters and commercial products.

 The lexicon also has applications in the areas of digital humanities and literary analysis, where it can be used to identify high-intensity words.
 The NRC Affect Intensity Lexicon can also be used as a source of gold intensity scores to evaluate automatic methods of determining word affect intensity.